 Lost textbooks or library books should be reported to the Middle School Librarian as soon as possible.
 The student will be charged the cost of the book plus 50% shipping, processing and handling costs.
 Once a receipt for payment from the accountant is handed to the TRC Clerk, the book will then be replaced.
 Report cards are withheld for outstanding or lost textbooks.

 4.4.17 LOCKERS

-While we are using the Blended Learning model the lockers will not be in use.
+Due to social distancing guidelines the lockers will not be in use.